mrkkrp/modalka/README.md

 (modalka-define-kbd "2" "C-2")
 ```

-Now you can kill twenty-two lines <kbd>SPC 2 2 n w</kbd>.
-You get the idea,
+Now you can kill twenty-two lines with <kbd>SPC 2 2 n w</kbd>.
+You get the
-everything depends on your imagination now!
+idea, everything depends on your imagination!

 *Hint: some useful tips are described in [Usage](#usage) section.*